beam-cloud/beta9/README.md

 ### Beam Cloud (Recommended)

-The fastest way and most reliable way to get started with Beam is by signing up for free to [Beam Cloud](https://beam.cloud).
+The fastest way and most reliable way to get started with Beta9 is by signing up for free to [Beam Cloud](https://beam.cloud).
 Your first 10 hours of usage are free, and afterwards you pay based on usage.

 ### Open-source deploy (Advanced)